storybookjs/marko/MIGRATION.md

 ### Addon-backgrounds preset

-In 6.1 we there is an structural change in addon-backgrounds that ended up introducing an unintentional breaking change.
+In 6.1 we introduced an unintentional breaking change to `addon-backgrounds`.

 The addon needs decorators which come in a preset.
 The needed preset is ignored if you import the addon like this in `main.js`:
 ```js